Holiday rentals in Lizard

 Superbly appointed 2 bed, 2 bath detached barn

-SajidRating, 5 stars1 week ago
+SajidRating, 5 stars3 weeks ago

 We had an extremely comfortable and great stay at Christopher's lovely place.
 It was very spacious, clean and easy to find.
 The location was peaceful and quiet, yet close to the town and most of the amenities.
 Hosts were very accommodating and caring.
 We would highly recommend this place for anyone visiting Cornwall.